-Let’s try to keep it fairly simple.
-In this article we’ll leave technology and mind-maps for future posts on speech notes.
+Let’s try to keep it fairly simple and leave technology for a future post.
 Here we’ll focus on paper or card notes.
 However, most of the principles could be applied to notes on mobile devices.

 What to Include in Speaking Notes?

 Hopefully you’ve read our earlier posts and have done some planning and thought about how you are going to structure your speech.